Marvellion007/Seller_portal_fastapi/README.md

 http://127.0.0.1:{port}/redoc
 for alternate interactive API

+4: There are some of the tabs available namely-
+- Buyer Credit: You can click on the tab and fill the parameters to get the credit score of the buyer

+- Register Buyer: This tab is to register buyer.
+If it is already present it will return "Buyer is already registered"

+- Get Buyer Details: This tab is to get the Buyer's detail from the database.
+Returns 404 if the buyer is not present.

+- Delete Buyer: This tab is delete the Buyer's detail from the database.
+Returns 404 if the buyer is not present.

+- Patch Buyer: This tab is to patch details in  buyer's database.
+Returns 404 if the buyer is not present.

+- Generate invoice: This tab is to generate the invoice of the purchase , prerequisite is buyer should be registered.The pdf will be created inside the docker container to get it you can use
+"docker cp {container_name}:/tmp/invoice_{vat_id}.pdf ."

+- List invoices: This tab will return list of all invoices generated till now.

+- Get invoice: This tab will return particular invoice of the buyer.

+- Update Invoice: This tab will do update operation in the invoices.

 # Testing
 To test the project move to directory and run 'make test'.
 It will create and run the API and then test it using requests and assert.
 Testing will be done inside another docker container.